Logical Progression Engine - Natural Language Navigation

 Cold Burn

 Symptoms of frostbite include pins and needles sensation and then numbness in the area.
 Initially there may be throbbing or aching.
 The affected part seems to become insensate.
 In severe frostbite, when the tissue starts to freeze, the skin at that area may appear white and numb.
-In the affected areas, abnormal accumulation of blood takes place.
+In areas affected by frost burn, abnormal accumulation of blood takes place.
 In addition to accumulation of body fluids, a blood clot may form thereby preventing blood circulation around the area resulting in tissue decay.
+Mottled and violaceous tissue is noticed.
 Normal functioning of the body is disturbed because of cooling of the internal organs, which will lead to a critical condition called hypothermia.
 Cooling of the brain or heart is very dangerous.

 People taking beta-blockers that decrease blood flow to the skin and those who suffer Peripheral Vascular Disease are at risk when exposed to cold for a prolonged period.
 Any person who is exposed to extreme cold for a long period is susceptible to frostbite.
 Diabetes, peripheral neuropathy or Raynaud's phenomenon are some conditions that may have increased risk of cold burns.
 Smoking and windy weather when the rate of heat loss from the skin is more will hinder the healing process.
 Cold burns at the work place are common.
 People who work in factories where they may come in contact with metal surfaces that are at extremely cold temperatures are prone to cold burns.
 When the skin is moist, they may receive almost instantaneous cold burns.